eriktaubeneck/ordbok/README.md

 ### Hierarchical Config Files

 #### YAML Config Files
 As your Flask application grows, you may find that your configuration is coming from all over the place, and it may be difficult to understand what is overriding what.
-Flask-Yaml-Config adds a strict order of operations as to how the config should be loaded, and tools to specify that a certain variable should be specified later in the chain.
+Ordbok adds a strict order of operations as to how the config should be loaded, and tools to specify that a certain variable should be specified later in the chain.

 The default configurations has three configuration steps:
   1. `config.yml`